Anna Juliana Gonzaga – Guided by the Virgin Mary

 In the 1600s, Anna began to have more visions of Mary.
 In one such vision in 1606, Anna said she was instructed to build a convent in Innsbruck.
 The convent was to be for the Servants of Mary, Religious Sisters of the Servite Third Order.
 Anna held a ceremony to have the first cornerstone laid on her own land but started to face opposition to the construction.
 Some of Anna’s advisors told her not to deplete palace funds by building the convent and did not wish her to continue with the plans.
 This caused Anna a lot of stress, and she fell ill suddenly.
 It seemed like Anna would die as she became covered in wounds and was unable to leave her bed.

 While Anna lay sick in her bed, a mass was given in her bedroom.
 During this mass, the sickening Anna suddenly had another vision of Mary.
 The Virgin Mary appeared in front of Anna and offered to protect her, the next minute, Anna jumped up from what had seemed to be her death bed, and she was healed.
 Another day during the construction work, another such miracle happened; there was a landslide which crushed a worker under the earth, but when a search party was out looking for his body, he was found to be completely fine.
-Anna’s sudden recovery and this second miracle quietened down the people who had opposed the building of the convent and Anna was able to get it finished.
+Anna’s sudden recovery and this second miracle quieted down the people who had opposed the building of the convent, and Anna was able to finish it.
 When the convent was finally completed, Anna fulfilled her wish and became a nun under the name of Anna Juliana.
 Her daughter Maria also became a nun in the same order.

 Anna died in 1621, and she came to be thought of as a saint with people devoting themselves to her.
 A case for her to be canonised was opened but has so far never been finalised.